avialxee/setisim/README.md

                         specify number of cores to use MPI -rc CONFIG_FILE, --read-config CONFIG_FILE
-                        configuration file for pipeline run
+                        configuration file for pipeline run --iname INAME         imagename after tclean can be used with pipeline step for imaging.

 operations:
   --fitstovis           convert fits to visfile, requires --ms-file and --fitsfile